-The Plan provides short-term outpatient rehabilitation services (including habilitative services):
+The Plan provides short-term outpatient rehabilitation services (including habilitative services:

 - physical therapy;

 - occupational therapy;

 - Manipulative Treatment;

 - speech therapy;

 - post-cochlear implant aural therapy;

 - vision therapy;

 - pulmonary rehabilitation; and

 - cardiac rehabilitation.

 For all rehabilitation services, a licensed therapy provider, under the direction of a Physician (when required by state law), must perform the services.
 Benefits under this section include rehabilitation services provided in a Physician's office or on an outpatient basis at a Hospital or Alternate Facility.
 Rehabilitative services provided in a Covered Person's home by a Home Health Agency are provided as described under Home Health Care.
-Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under the then by a Home Health Agency are provided as described under this section.
+Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under this section.